Acacia hexaneura: Taxonomy

-The species was first formally described by the botanists Richard Sumner Cowan and P.J.Lang in 1990 as part of the work Plant Portraits as published in the Journal of the Adelaide Botanic Gardens.
-It was reclassified as Racosperma hexaneurum by Leslie Pedley in 2003 then transferred back to genus Acacia in 2006.

-The specific epithet is derived from the Greek words hex meaning six and neura meaning nerves in reference to the six nerves running along the length of the phyllodes.
+Acacia hexaneura was first formally described by Peter J. Lang and Richard Sumner Cowan in the Journal of the Adelaide Botanic Gardens from specimens collected 45 km south of Kimba, near the County of Jervois#Hundred of James on the Eyre Peninsula in 1984.
+The specific epithet (hexaneura) is derived from the Greek words hex meaning six and neura meaning nerves in reference to the six nerves running along the length of the phyllodes.

-Distribution
+Distribution and habitat

-The shrub has a limited distribution in the north eastern part of the Eyre Peninsula of South Australia from around Kimba and Cowell where it is usually situated on small quartzite hills often combined with limestone or ironstone bedrock and growing in gravelly loams and sandy soils that are well drained.
+Cowell spine-bush has a limited distribution in the north eastern part of the Eyre Peninsula of South Australia from around Kimba and Cowell where it is usually found on small quartzite hills, often with limestone or ironstone bedrock and growing in gravelly loams and sandy soils that are well drained.